samyan/bankcard-validator/README.md

 Validates debit and credit cards numbers against regular expressions and Luhn algorithm for **PHP 7.0+** Also validates the CVC and the expiration date.
-Project project based on and inspired by [inacho/php-credit-card-validator](https://github.com/inacho/php-credit-card-validator)
+Project based on and inspired by [inacho/php-credit-card-validator](https://github.com/inacho/php-credit-card-validator)

 ## Installation